api2cart/php-sdk/docs/Api/ReturnApi.md

 $start = 0; // int | This parameter sets the number from which you want to get entities
 $count = 20; // int | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
 $page_cursor = ; // string | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-$params = id,order_products; // string | Set this parameter in order to choose which entity fields you want to retrieve
-$exclude = id,order_id; // string | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-$response_fields = {return_code,return_message,pagination,result}; // string | Set this parameter in order to choose which entity fields you want to retrieve
 $order_id = 25; // string | Defines the order id
 $order_ids = 24,25; // string | Retrieves return requests specified by order ids
 $customer_id = 5; // string | Retrieves return requests specified by customer id